anfelo/gems-bible/README.md

-# A gems an cristals encyclopedia
+# A gems an crystals encyclopedia